John Duttine

 John Arthur Duttine (born 15 March 1949) is an English actor noted for his roles on stage, films and television.
-He is well known for his role as Sgt George Miller in Heartbeat and also Bill Masen in the TV series The Day of the Triffids.
+He is well known for his role as Sgt George Miller in Heartbeat and Bill Masen in the TV series The Day of the Triffids.

 Early life

-Duttine was born on 15 March 1949 in Barnsley, West Riding of Yorkshire.
+Duttine was born on 15 March 1949 in Barnsley, West Riding of Yorkshire, England.

 He attended Buttershaw Secondary School; Stephen Petcher from his school would also appear in Heartbeat.
-He grew up in Buttershaw, in south-west Bradford.
+He grew up in Buttershaw, in southwest Bradford.
 He trained at the Drama Centre London in north London.
 In London he shared a flat with Bradford actor Ken Kitson.